Report Detailing Harassment At NPR Cites 'High Level Of Distrust' Of Management

 The network already appears to have embarked on several closely related initiatives under the leadership of Mayor.

-In its recommendations, the report also urges that hiring processes use so-called "blind references" for job candidates.
+In its recommendations, the report also urges that hiring processes use blind references for job candidates.
 In a separate section on Oreskes, the report notes that he had four referrals and eight blind references.

 NPR journalists expressed anger toward Mohn and management at all-staff meetings held in November.
 Some questioned whether he could continue in the job.